 Bahrain has drawn increasing attention from U.N. human rights bodies and other governments.
-On June 28, 2012, 28 countries issued a joint declaration, during U.N.
+In June 2012, 28 countries issued a joint declaration, during U.N.
 Human Rights Council debate, condemning human rights abuses by the Bahrain government.
 The United States, Britain, and eight other EU countries did not support the initiative.
-Human rights groups criticized the Administration for refusing to block the September 28, 2012, vote in the U.N.
-Human Rights Council to fill one of its advisory committee vacancies with a Bahraini representative, Saeed Mohammad al-Faihani.
-That vote came nine days after the Human Rights Council accepted a Universal Periodic Review of Bahrain's human rights record, in which the government agreed to fully accept 140 out of 176 recommendations of the review.
-On September 9, 2013, 47 countries, including the United States, joined the U.N.
-Office of the High Commissioner for Human Rights in stating that the human rights situation in Bahrain remains an issue of serious concern.
 Opposition activists reportedly have requested the appointment of a U.N.
 Special Rapporteur on human rights in Bahrain and the establishment of a formal U.N. office in Bahrain that would monitor human rights practices there.
 These steps have not been taken, to date.